Rosemary A. Rotondi

 WARRIORS OF LIBERTY CITY

 Conducted archival and network news research for the 6-part sports series by Andrew Cohn (produced by Evan Rosenfeld and LeBron James).
-Premiere September 16, 2018, STARZ NETWORK.
+Premiered September 16, 2018, STARZ NETWORK.

 RECORDER: MARION STOKES